How Much Is Couples Therapy?

 How much does couple therapy cost?

-The cost of couples therapy varies — generally, you might pay between $70 to $250 an hour, but some therapists might charge more.
+Generally, you might pay between $70 to $250 an hour, but some therapists might charge more depending on their specialism, or their wider qualifications such as being a LPC or LMFT.
 Of course, you’ll usually need a few sessions depending on the issues you’d like to discuss, so budget accordingly.

 For example, if you choose one-hour sessions and visit a couples therapist 10 times, you can expect to pay an average cost between $700-$2,500 in total.